ABOUT DR STEFAN BILLING

 Also studying with the International College of Human Nutrition and Functional Medicine to specialise further in Clinical Nutrition, Mitochondrial Dysfunction, Microbiome and Dysbiosis, Functional Inflammology, Pain Management, Integrative Rheumatology, Nutritional Immunomodulation, Immunonutrition and Antiviral Strategies.

-I practiced in Europe from 2003 until 2010, Wanaka from 210-2013 then back to Europe to finish my Neurology Residency
+I practised in Europe from 2003 until 2010, Wanaka from 210-2013 then back to Europe to finish my Neurology Residency

-I like get adjusted about every 10 days, I love mountain biking, playing tennis and squash.
-While in New Zealand I started MTB hill riding.
-My passion is sailing, more specifically yacht racing and I have competed in some of the largest regattas in Europe and attended 3 America's Cup regattas (as a spectator).
+I like to get adjusted about every 10 days, I love mountain biking, playing tennis and back yard cricket with the boys.
+My passion is sailing, more specifically yacht racing and I have competed in some of the largest regattas in Europe, competed in three Fastnet races and attended 3 America's Cup regattas (as a spectator).

 Enough about me!
 Now I'd like to meet you!